cs31415/cs31415.github.io/blog/abstraction.md

 A computer program or computational process is likewise composed of a ladder of abstractions.
 Each rung of the ladder builds on the rungs below it.

 A function or a procedure is a powerful abstraction that lets us refer to a complex sequence of operations by giving it a name.
+Abstractions let us think in terms of what rather than how, which is internal implementation detail.
+They also let us identify patterns that could be reused, thereby simplifying a system's design.

 For example, the function `sqrt-iter` below is used to calculate the square root of a number using [Newton's method](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-10.html#%_sec_1.1.7):